adirhmn/mini-wallet/README.md

-_For screenshot, please refer to the [Documentation](https://github.com/adirhmn/mini-wallet/tree/main/documentation)_
+_For screenshot usage, please refer to the [Documentation](https://github.com/adirhmn/mini-wallet/tree/main/documentation)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>